 3.1 Advantages and necessity of digitizing quality management

-Digital literature searches and clinical testing are important components of today's research and development process in medical technology.
-They improve the efficiency and quality of data collection, analysis and reporting.
-However, digitalization goes even further and has a significant influence on quality management.
+Digital literature searches and clinical trials are essential components of today's research and development process in medical technology.
+They improve the efficiency and quality of data collection, analysis, and reporting.
+However, digitalization goes even further and significantly influences quality management.

-It also brings with it numerous advantages: It improves the efficiency of processes, thereby increasing the quality of medical devices and enabling better traceability and documentation.
-It also enables more efficient management of QMS.
-This is crucial to comply with ISO 13485 and MDR requirements.
+It also offers numerous advantages: It improves process efficiency, thereby increasing the quality of medical devices and enabling better traceability and documentation.
+It also allows for more efficient QMS management.
+This is crucial for complying with the requirements of ISO 13485 and the MDR.

 A digitized QMS enables seamless and centralized document management, more efficient and transparent auditing, and improved risk and process management.
-All of these aspects are of crucial importance in order to ensure not only the requirements but also the high quality of the medical products.
+All these aspects are crucial for ensuring not only compliance with requirements but also the high quality of medical devices.

 3.2 orgavision and the digitalization of quality management

-In the rapidly changing world of medical technology, digitalization of quality management is more than just an option - it is a necessity.
-With the right tools, medical device manufacturers can make their processes more efficient, improve compliance and ultimately deliver better products for patients.
+In the rapidly changing world of medical technology, the digitalization of quality management is more than just an option – it's a necessity.
+With the right tools, medical device manufacturers can streamline their processes, improve their compliance, and ultimately deliver better products for patients.

-An example of a tool for digitizing quality management is orgavision .
-This tool offers a wide range of features that contribute to the digitalization of quality management systems.
+One example of a tool for digitizing quality management is orgavision .
+This tool offers a wide range of functions that contribute to the digitization of quality management systems.

-With orgavision, companies can digitize and automate their quality management, leading to improved compliance and ultimately higher quality medical products.
+Orgavision enables companies to digitize and automate their quality management, leading to improved compliance and ultimately higher quality medical products.

-orgavision is a good example of a tool that supports the digitalization of quality management systems.
-The functions of orgavision range from integrated digital document management to a comprehensive event management system (e.g. customer feedback, complaints, corrective and preventive measures).
+Orgavision is a good example of a tool that supports the digitization of quality management systems.
+Orgavision's functions range from integrated digital document management to a comprehensive event management system (e.g., customer feedback, complaints, corrective and preventive actions).

-Orgavision's automation function is particularly noteworthy.
-An example of this is the automatic update of process names.
-If the name of a process is changed in orgavision, this name is automatically updated when explicitly linked in all documents in which the process is mentioned.
-This avoids inconsistencies and misinformation and improves the accuracy and reliability of documentation.
+Particularly noteworthy is orgavision's automation feature.
+One example is the automatic updating of process names.
+If a process name is changed in orgavision, this name is automatically updated in all documents where the process is explicitly linked.
+This avoids inconsistencies and misinformation, improving the accuracy and reliability of the documentation.

-orgavision is therefore a groundbreaking software solution that was developed specifically for the digitization and automation of the quality management system (QMS) in the medical sector.
-It offers a variety of functions that support the entire QMS process and help increase efficiency.
-Additional features of orgavision are highlighted below:
+orgavision is therefore a pioneering software solution specifically developed for the digitization and automation of quality management systems (QMS) in the medical field.
+It offers a wide range of functions that support the entire QMS process and contribute to increased efficiency.
+The following are further features of orgavision:

-Change management: orgavision enables efficient change management by offering a structured process for processing change requests, approvals and implementations.
-By digitizing this process, changes are quickly captured, tracked and documented, improving control and efficiency.
+Change management: orgavision enables efficient change management by providing a structured process for handling change requests, approvals, and implementations.
+Digitizing this process allows changes to be quickly captured, tracked, and documented, improving control and efficiency.

-Complaint management: The tool offers functions for effectively handling customer complaints.
-This includes collecting, categorizing and handling complaints as well as tracking corrective actions.
-By digitizing complaint management, companies can respond more quickly to customer feedback, process complaints efficiently and ensure continuous improvement in product quality.
+Complaint Management: This tool offers features for effectively handling customer complaints.
+This includes recording, categorizing, and processing complaints, as well as tracking corrective actions.
+By digitizing complaint management, companies can respond more quickly to customer feedback, process complaints efficiently, and ensure continuous improvement in product quality.

-Training: With the help of orgavision, training processes can be efficiently digitized and thus optimized.
-The training matrix provides a comprehensive overview of the training requirements and the current training status of all employees.
-You can include individual training elements, such as: B. Set training events, courses or webinars for different employees or employee groups.
+Training: Orgavision enables the efficient digitization and optimization of training processes.
+The training matrix provides a comprehensive overview of the training requirements and current training status of all employees.
+You can define individual training elements, such as training events, courses, or webinars, for different employees or employee groups.

 Let us now present this example in more detail:

-Each training can be linked to corresponding competencies, departments or defined roles.
-This makes it possible to identify exactly which training courses are required for which employees and in which cycle.
-This systematic and structured approach ensures that no employee misses out on needed training and that all employees always have the necessary knowledge and skills.
+Each training course can be linked to relevant competencies, departments, or defined roles.
+This makes it possible to precisely identify which training courses are required for which employees and at what intervals.
+This systematic and structured approach ensures that no employee misses out on necessary training and that all employees always possess the required knowledge and skills.

-orgavision also offers the option of linking and managing training certificates directly in the system.
-After training has been completed, relevant evidence, such as certificates or confirmations, can be uploaded directly to the system and assigned to the relevant employees.
+Orgavision also offers the option of linking and managing training certificates directly within the system.
+Upon completion of a training course, relevant documents, such as certificates or confirmations, can be uploaded directly to the system and assigned to the appropriate employees.

-This evidence can then be accessed at any time and can be exported from the system if necessary.
-Linking training records not only makes it easier to document and manage training courses, but also to check the training status of individual employees or entire teams.
+These certificates are then accessible at any time and can be exported from the system if needed.
+Linking the training certificates not only simplifies the documentation and management of training courses, but also the verification of the training level of individual employees or entire teams.

 4. Conclusion

-• Elimination of inefficiencies in the creation, maintenance and change of contents of technical documentation, clinical assessment and literature searches as well as in the area of quality management
+- Elimination of inefficiencies in the creation, maintenance and modification of content for technical documentation, clinical evaluation and literature searches, as well as in the area of quality management

-By using digital tools like orgavision, companies can improve their quality management processes while ensuring compliance.
+By using digital tools like orgavision, companies can improve their quality management processes while ensuring their compliance.

-The above-mentioned functions of orgavision enable comprehensive digitalization and automation of the QMS.
-This results in improved efficiency, accuracy and compliance.
-The central management of documents, the automation of workflows and processes as well as the digitalization of change management, complaint management and supplier management help to optimize quality management processes and meet the requirements of ISO 13485 and MDR.
+The aforementioned functions of orgavision enable comprehensive digitization and automation of the QMS.
+This leads to improved efficiency, accuracy, and compliance.
+Centralized document management, workflow and process automation, and the digitization of change management, complaint management, and supplier management help optimize quality management processes and meet the requirements of ISO 13485 and the MDR.

-In summary, it can be said that digitalization in quality management creates simplifications in the course of digitalization, solves redundancies and is therefore an absolute necessity in the long term.
-With the right tools and strategies, digitizing quality management can lead to more efficient processes, better compliance and ultimately higher quality products.
+In summary, digitalization in quality management absolutely simplifies processes, eliminates redundancies, and is therefore an absolute necessity in the long run.
+With the right tools and strategies, digitalization of quality management can lead to more efficient processes, improved compliance, and ultimately, higher-quality products.

 5. What we can do for you

-If a clinical trial is to be carried out, basic safety and performance requirements must first be met and essential technical documentation must therefore be created.
+If a clinical trial is to be carried out, basic safety and performance requirements must first be met, and therefore essential technical documentation must be prepared.

-In addition, all medical device manufacturers require a QMS, including when developing Class I products.
+Furthermore, all manufacturers of medical devices require a QMS, even when developing Class I products.

-The clinical trial leads to the clinical evaluation, which in turn forms the basis for PMCF activities (including a PMCF study).
+The clinical trial culminates in the clinical evaluation, which then in turn forms the basis for PMCF activities (including a PMCF study).

-We therefore support you throughout your entire project with your medical device with primary reference to the clinical data on the product: from start to finish.
+Therefore, we support you throughout your entire project with your medical device, always with primary reference to the clinical data on the product: from the beginning to the end.

 6. How we can help you